AlurienFlame/combine-netcdf/README.md

 - It works
 - It follows all the requirements (ie, does not touch disk)
 - Your overall architecture and code style looks sane.
 And I only mean sane: it doesn't need to be anything close to beautiful.
+## Code Structure
+`main.rs` contains three endpoints, and several functions for merging files.
+- `/part_a` and `/part_b` accept file uploads and store them in a map based on name.
+- `/read` merges the two files in memory and sends the result to the client.
+It calls:
+    - `merge_parts`, which takes the binary data of the two files and opens them in memory, before passing them to:
+        - `merge_files`, which reads the files' metadata and copies one onto the other, using several helper functions:
+            - `merge_dims`
+            - `merge_attrs`
+            - `merge_var_definitions`
+            - `merge_var_data`
+## Handling Parallel Requests